 - Removing Semalt as a traffic referrer is best done via Google Analytics especially for the cautious site owner.

-- Make sure you have the admin access to your analytics account, so you’ll be able to modify and remove Semalt as referrer.
+- Make sure you have the admin access to your analytics account, so you’ll be able to modify and remove Semalt as a referrer.

 - Double check modifying filters on Step 5 before saving.